 - Structure influences function, which means that if there is an imbalance, injury or other problem in one part of the body’s structure, it will affect function in that area – and sometimes elsewhere in the body, as well.

 - The body has an innate capacity for self-healing.
 Thus, the object of osteopathic manipulation is to eliminate or reduce impediments to proper structure and function, in order to promote the body’s own self-healing mechanisms.

 The majority of D.O.s practice general or family medicine, general internal medicine, or general pediatrics with a special focus on providing care in rural and urban underserved areas.
 Other osteopathic physicians choose to specialize in a wide range of practice areas, including emergency medicine, anesthesiology, obstetrics and gynecology, psychiatry, and surgery.
 All D.O.s receive a strong educational grounding in primary care, building a foundation which many believe makes them better physicians, regardless of specialty. (source: Explore Health Careers)

 For more information on the practice of osteopathic medicine or osteopathic education refer to the American Osteopathic Association (AOA) and the American Association of Colleges of Osteopathic Medicine (AACOM) websites. and the AACOM Facebook Page.
 Specific pages of interest may be:

 Osteopathic medical applicants are required to take the Medical College Admission Test (MCAT).
 For information about the MCAT exam, please visit the MCAT website.
+To decide which exam to take, please see the 2014 Survey of Member College’s MCAT Score Policy.
 You can also find more information by reviewing the most recent PreHealth MCAT Workshop (Password can be found on the Homepage of your MedAppTrak Account).

 Be sure to review the information at this website about the MCAT 2015.